-The session entitled “Risks associated with environmental change in the Mediterranean Basin” was organized by MedECC on 14 June 2021 during the Sustainability Research and Innovation Congress 2021 that was held online and in Brisbane, Australia from 12 to 15 June 2021.
+MedECC organized the session entitled “Risks associated with environmental change in the Mediterranean Basin” on 14 June 2021 during the Sustainability Research and Innovation Congress 2021 that was held online and in Brisbane, Australia from 12 to 15 June 2021.

 Programme of the session

 - Assessing risks from environmental change for sustainable development in the Mediterranean Basin (W. Cramer, J. Guiot)

 - Risks associated with sea-level rise in the Mediterranean Basin (G. Le Cozannet, E. Ali, P. Lionello)

 - Risks for marine resources in the Mediterranean (A. Hassoun, M. Mojtahid, P. Ziveri)

 - Assessing water challenges in the Mediterranean Basin (M. Fader, P. Giupponi)